bkleinen/bkleinen.github.io/about/thissite.md

 To ease working on the css stylesheets, I also use [Sass](http://sass-lang.com/) preprocessing.

 As of Jekyll 2.2.0, this is part of jekyll.
-So I updated my site to use the build in Sass support.
-To do so, only the sass/scss files go into /css and need add this to trigger the files beeing handled by jekyll:
+So I updated my site to use the built-in Sass support.
+To do so, only the sass/scss files go into /css and need to start with the following lines to trigger the files beeing handled by jekyll:

     ---
     ---